Heat current and entropy production rate in local non-Markovian quantum dynamics of global Markovian evolution: Introduction

 \section{Introduction}

-In the last few decades, quantum thermodynamics has become an important area of research, and in particular, its interface with quantum information has been delved into.
-The thermodynamic laws in the quantum regime have been introduced and scrutinized (see e.g. \cite{Allahverdyan,Gemmer,Kosloff,Brand,Gardas,Gelbwaser,Misra,Millen,Vinjanampathy,Goold,Benenti,Binder,Deffner}).
-Quantum thermal devices have been designed (see e.g. \cite{Palao,Feldmann,Levy1,Levy,Uzdin,Clivaz,Mitchison}), and advantages over their classical counterparts have been investigated (see e.g. \cite{Geva,Feldmann1,Ng,Niedenzu,Xu2}).
+In the past few decades, quantum thermodynamics has become an important area of research; in particular, its interface with quantum information has been delved into.
+Thermodynamic laws in the quantum regime have been introduced and scrutinized (see, e.g., \cite{Allahverdyan,Gemmer,Kosloff,Brand,Gardas,Gelbwaser,Misra,Millen,Vinjanampathy,Goold,Benenti,Binder,Deffner}).
+Quantum thermal devices have been designed (see, e.g., \cite{Palao,Feldmann,Levy1,Levy,Uzdin,Clivaz,Mitchison}), and advantages over their classical counterparts have been investigated (see, e.g., \cite{Geva,Feldmann1,Ng,Niedenzu,Xu2}).
 These developments have contributed towards blurring the boundary of quantum thermodynamics with the theory of open quantum systems.
-Two broad and important branches in this arena are those of equilibrium and non-equilibrium thermodynamics.
-Non-equilibrium situations are of course easily available in nature \cite{Lebon,Groot,Demirel,Kleidon,Ottinger}.
+Two broad and important branches in this arena are those of equilibrium and nonequilibrium thermodynamics.
+Nonequilibrium situations are of course easily available in nature \cite{Lebon,Groot,Demirel,Kleidon,Ottinger,Holian,Evans,Hoover,Chernov,Gallavotti}.

-The entropy production rate (EPR) provides evidence for non-equilibrium phenomena \cite{Nicolis} (see also \cite{Thomsen,Yang}).
-In classical theory, phase space dynamics is related with thermodynamic quantities like entropy production and Onsager coefficients \cite{Holian,Evans,Hoover,Chernov,Gallavotti,Gallavotti1,Ruelle}.
-The phase space volume is defined as the entropy production of dynamical systems \cite{Gallavotti,Gallavotti1,Daems,Bag}, and expressed in terms of Lyapunov exponents \cite{Ott}.
-In non-equilibrium steady states, the work per unit time performed on the system by the external constraints is proportional to the entropy production.
-For an open quantum system \cite{Petruccione,Alicki,Rivas,Lidar}, EPR is a fundamental quantity which can provide important information about its thermal and steady-state properties.
+The entropy production rate (EPR) provides evidence for nonequilibrium phenomena \cite{Nicolis} (see also \cite{Thomsen,Yang,Ruelle,Daems,Bag,Lendi}).
+For an open quantum system \cite{Petruccione,Alicki,Rivas,Lidar}, the EPR is a fundamental quantity which can provide important information about its thermal and steady-state properties.
 The balance equation of entropy for a system immersed in a bath \cite{Groot,Lebowitz,Spohn} reads